Tips To Successfully Buy Antiques and Collectables.

 There have been countless times I have bought items off my contacts only to research the item when I get home and realize just how good they are.

 My contacts will have each gone to separate sales, maybe one went to auction, another bought privately, or a car boot sale on the other side of the country.

 I have only had to drive to my local car boot sale and I get to cherry-pick the very best of what they have to offer, no hundreds of hours of work, No hundreds of miles of driving, Everything in one place at one time for me.

 Plan Your Day/Trip

-While it may sound silly when I say plan your day because you already know where you’re going when your off to a car boot sale.
+While it may sound silly when I say plan your day because you already know where you’re going when you are off to a car boot sale.

 What I actually mean is more plan for failure in order to achieve success.

 What I mean by this is, You may have a car boot sale visit planned, try and look for other places you can go afterward.

 Maybe there is more than one car boot sale at that time.
 If there are no other car boot sales you can visit, run a search, and locate an antique shop or even charity shop on your way home.